Are you looking for an investment?

 It is a term;

-This term Fluorescent Sand is introduced by Ian King’s and it refers to fiber optic cables.
+The term Fluorescent Sand is introduced by Ian King and it refers to fiber optic cables.
 These cables will be used during the 5G installations.

 According to Ian, this is one of the greatest investment opportunities in your lifetime.

 You will learn how to collect a share of the coming $12 trillion 5G boom.

 We know that 5G is this new big thing and it may seem like a great opportunity.